GerardGascon/SimpleTools/README.md

 This package contains simple tools to use in your project.

-This package will be updated once I find another useful tool or someone suggest me one.

 ## Features

 - **AudioManager** with Play, Pause and most of the other basic things, as well as some effects like FadeIn or FadeOut.